vini7148/Graphs/README.md

 # Graphs

-This repository contains the programs Submitted for an online course on coursera.org offered by the UC SanDiego on Algorithms
+This repository contains the programs Submitted for an online course on coursera.org offered by the UC SanDiego on Graphs

 ## The Certificate For Completion Of Course